 We believe children should be supported to make an active change to their behaviour in order to learn from situations for the future.
-We use three key approaches for this:
+We use the following approaches for this:

-- The steps to helping children make good choices when a child or group of children are struggling with managing their emotions: - 1.
-Approach calmly "I can see something is wrong.
+The steps to helping children make good choices when a child or group of children are struggling with managing their emotions:

+- 1. Approach calmly "I can see something is wrong.
 I'm here to help". - 2.
-Acknowledge feelings "I can see you are feeling..."

-- 3. Listen to all individuals involved. - 4.
+Acknowledge feelings "I can see you are feeling..." - 3.
+Listen to all individuals involved. - 4.
 Ask for and offer ideas for solutions/more appropriate choices. - 5.
 Summarise positive next steps and celebrate good choices. - The 'Neo-cortex in control' tool is used to remind children of our whole-school key emotional regulation techniques.
-It can also prompt discussion about what an individual pupil's personal techniques could be. (see Appendix 3) - The 'Chimp in charge' tool supports adults in debriefing incidents with children so they can learn how to make positive behaviour choices in future.
-It also helps develop empathy. (see Appendix 4)
+It can also prompt discussion about what an individual pupil's personal techniques could be. (see Appendix 4)

-If a child is not behaving appropriately, staff use the following steps to provide support, moving to each next step if the negative behaviour continues:
+The 'Chimp in charge' tool supports adults in debriefing incidents with children so they can learn how to make positive behaviour choices in future.
+It also helps develop empathy. (see Appendix 5If a child is not behaving appropriately, staff use the following steps to provide support, moving to each next step if the negative behaviour continues:

 - 1. A reminder is given about expected behaviour. - 2.
 A warning is given there will be a consequence if the negative behaviour continues. - 3.
 Time is provided for the child to reflect on the situation and think about appropriate behaviour choices, with reference to the school rules and values.
-This will usually take place at the beginning of the next free period of time (playtime/lunchtime). - 4.
+This will usually take place at the beginning of the next free period of time (playtime/lunchtime) but can also involve sending the child for time out in a partner class. - 4.
 Further reflection time is provided during Friday 'Golden Time'.
 This will be supported by a discussion about expectations/values, self-regulation and social awareness which will be focussed on making positive choices in future. - 5.
 A senior staff member will spend time with the child supporting them to reflect on their behaviour and parents/carers will be informed by the class teacher.